Posts

 Image

-Artist: Josh Bowe A tellingly compelling obsessive tendency of mankind is the search for identity, which, while typically and inextricably interchangeable with the ever-vexing search for meaning, is also an isolated enterprise that more often than not meaninglessly hinges on answering the "existential" query: who am I?
+Artist: Kwangho Shin A tellingly compelling obsessive tendency of mankind is the search for identity, which, while typically and inextricably interchangeable with the ever-vexing search for meaning, is also an isolated enterprise that more often than not meaninglessly hinges on answering the "existential" query: who am I?
 Even though this question and its askers have ostensibly multiplied in today's world -- which could be explained away by the cultural resurgence of self-worship -- the quest for self-identification is a species-long one.
 The king to whom you've pledged most allegiance, the nation from which you hail, the race with which you share the most characteristics, the belief system with which you most agree, the surnames that signify vast heritages of individuals caught in the same struggle for survival and selfhood... these are the identifiers that so many people have died justifying in a meager effort and failure to apperceive the human predicament.
-Why this i
+Why thi

 The Greatest Western Misconception is That the West is Misconceived